The S’more The Merrier: #CampOneTable Eats

 Adult Capri-Sun — Not at camp anymore?
 We’re never too old to ditch the juice pouch.

 The perfect way to set the scene.
-Put out some individual servings of these treats to kick off an evening of summer fun and social-distanced bites.
+Serve up these treats to kick off an evening of summer fun and tasty bites.

 Gourmet Trail Mix — There’s something for everyone in a bowl of mixed snacks!

 Honey Chipotle Chicken Kabobs — Saucy marinade, protein, bright, crunchy veggies.
 Need we say more?
 This fun starter is highly versatile.
 Select your add-ins and enjoy these kabobs on a skewer or slide them right off for a less messy start to the evening.
 Pro-tip: Have these pre-made so your guests can stay social-distanced while they’re on the grill.

 Grilled Blooming Onion — This glorified onion ring delivers all the bang for your buck.
 Decorate your Shabbat table with real flowers… or these blossoms of crunch.

 Grilled Corn With Jalapeño-Feta Butter — A classic corn-on-the-cob with a twist.
 You can cook it in the oven, on the grill, or wrap it in some tin foil and even roast it over a fire.
 Cut the corn ears in half to save room for the other flavors on your plate.

 Garlic Butter Potatoes — Garlic.
 Butter.
 Potatoes.
 Name a better trio.
 We’ll wait… until dessert when we’re craving s’mores.
 But until then, try this stellar starch.